anbox-cloud/discourse-docs/exp/anbox-cloud.md

 **Anbox Cloud Appliance**

-The Anbox Cloud Appliance is a self-contained, single-machine deployment variant of Anbox Cloud.
+The Anbox Cloud Appliance is a self-contained deployment variant of Anbox Cloud.
 It uses a sensible standard configuration to hide the complexity and flexibility of [Juju](https://juju.is/).
 In this way, the Anbox Cloud Appliance allows simple and fast development and prototyping.

 **Anbox Cloud**